 2. Get to the root of the problem

 This takes a bit of time, contemplation and mindfullness - but just as in therapy, getting to the root of what's causing you pain and sadness can be a huge release of negative emotions.
 If you can find a minute to get away to clear your head and explore your feelings you may be able to get to the core of what is bothering you and release some of those negative thoughts and start to feel lighter.
-Something that's also powerful, once you start feeling a bit better is to think about more positive thoughts or memories that bring you joy until your sadness has lifted.
+Something that's also powerful, once you start feeling a bit better, think about more positive thoughts or memories that bring you joy until your sadness has lifted.

-For the new mom, its important to understand what you're dealing with - baby blues, post partum depression and/or post partum anxiety.
+For the new stay at home mom, its important to understand what you're dealing with - baby blues, post partum depression and/or post partum anxiety.
 It is not uncommon to feel like you've just handed in your identity with the new role you've taken on as a mom- that you were never trained or groomed for.
 Sleepless nights are probably compounding the problems you're facing as well so if you're struggling with mental health it's important to make self care a priority.

 3. Stop procrastinating and start something productive